jasonsbarr/introduction-to-python/README.md

     - Do: [CS 61A HW 06](https://inst.eecs.berkeley.edu/~cs61a/sp18/hw/hw06/)
     - Do: CS 61A Lab 08: Midterm Review
     - Do: CS 61A CSM 05: Linked Lists and Midterm Review
-    - Do: CS 61A (Spring 2020) practice problems on linked lists
-    - Do: CS 61A (Spring 2020) past exam questions on linked lists
     - Optional:
       - Read: Lee and Hubbard, ch.
 5 (sets), 10 - 11
       - Read: Goodrich, Tamassia, and Goldwasser, ch.
 11, 15